Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Xavier vs. Cincinnati BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest features the Cincinnati Bearcats (7-0) and the Xavier Musketeers (4-5) matching up at Cintas Center in what is expected to be a close matchup, with a projected 76-73 victory for Cincinnati according to our computer prediction.
+Saturday's game features the Cincinnati Bearcats (7-0) and the Xavier Musketeers (4-5) clashing at Cintas Center in what is expected to be a close matchup, with a projected 76-73 victory for Cincinnati according to our computer prediction.
 Game time is at 6:30 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!